-Your payment card provider may let us know if the card details relating to your Experian payment change.
+Your payment provider may let us know if the payment details relating to your Experian payment change.
 If this happens, we reserve the right to update certain card details to make sure your access to our services isn’t interrupted.

 We will use your information to be able to provide and improve the customer support we provide to you (e.g. when you have questions or when you forget your log-in information).

-We will use your information to send you alerts where ‘Alerts’ are part of the service you ask us to provide e.g.
+We will use your information to send you alerts where they are part of your current subscription e.g.